John McPhee’s Pine Barrens Today

 While most of the characters that McPhee profiled have since passed on many years ago, many of the places he wrote about have remained largely unchanged.
 They’ve remained that way in large part because McPhee’s book challenged citizens and political leaders to find a way to protect the unique Pine Barrens ecosystem and culture from development that loomed on the horizon at the time.

-Participants in this tour will travel by van making stops and taking short hikes at places like Paisley, Apple Pie Hill, Hog Wallow and the Forks on the Mullica.
+Participants in this tour will travel by van making stops and taking short hikes at places like Martha, Chatsworth, Atsion, Apple Pie Hill and Carranza Memorial.

 This trip is recommended for adults and children 10 and older .
 Each participant is also expected to bring their own lunch and beverages.